DFSeb/Windows-Acquisition-Tool/README.md

 ## Security Notes
 - This script requires administrator privileges because it uses diskpart to create and manipulate VHD files
-- The VHD is not encrypted by default; consider encrypting it with BitLocker for sensitive data
+- The VHD is not encrypted by default; consider encrypting it with BitLocker or Veracrypt for sensitive data
 - The script attempts to preserve file permissions, but there may be limitations depending on the specific attributes